vis-kid/octopress_drafts_previewer/source/_posts/2015-09-15-Neat-Bascis.markdown

 + ### span-columns

-If you’re new to designing with grids, you should maybe look into this excellent book by [Khoi Vinh](http://www.subtraction.com/2010/11/05/i-wrote-a-book/).
+Just in case some of you are new to designing with grids, you should maybe look into this excellent book by [Khoi Vinh](http://www.subtraction.com/2010/11/05/i-wrote-a-book/).
 I highly recommend it.
 One concept that you need to understand right away though is that you build up your grid designs through a series of columns that span across the page.

 The basic functionality of this is super straightforward in this framework.
 You just pick an element and tell it how many columns it should span within the total number of **$grid-columns**.
+Let me demonstrate the basics.

 Haml: